 Oneonta City Schools is committed to creating a school environment that consistently meets the ever changing needs of our students.
 Our purpose statement, "Committed to Excellence," echoes the goals and values of our staff as we feel the urgency to prepare our students to meet the challenges they will face as adults in a constantly evolving society and job market.
 It is our vision to be a great school system in a great community.
-In order to achieve our goals and fulfill our mission, our system has identified the elements that we believe should be the main components of a well-rounded school system.
-Oneonta City Schools strives to maintain excellence through the nine essential strands in the system's "Plan of Excellence."
 We believe every student deserves a safe and disciplined school, a rigorous and relevant curriculum, quality teachers and outstanding school leaders, instruction and training in technology, extracurricular opportunities, school staff to support student services, adequate facilities, a community that supports and provides a quality education, and a school system that has a plan of continuous improvement.

-School Safety: Oneonta City Schools strives to provide a safe and disciplined school in order to ensure that every student has an opportunity to engage in appropriate educational activities in an environment that is safe and conducive to learning.
+Oneonta City Schools strives to provide a safe and disciplined school in order to ensure that every student has an opportunity to engage in appropriate educational activities in an environment that is safe and conducive to learning.
 OCS's community helps us provide a safe school.
 We have strong partnerships with the local police department, fire department, and EMA which allow a rapid response in the event of a crisis.
 These groups are actively involved in development of our safety plans.
 A paging system within the schools allows quick communication between the office and classrooms.
 Surveillance equipment is used to monitor the parking lot, hallways, and isolated areas of the school.
-Access to the building is controlled by a key pad system on several entrances.
+Access to the building is controlled by a key pad system where guest must buzz the office and be identified prior to entry.

-Curriculum: The objective of our curriculum is to provide a rigorous curriculum which continues to progress and evolve with the changing demands of our society.
-In order to achieve this goal, regular and ongoing assessments are thoroughly examined to identify the strengths and weaknesses of our instruction.
-RTI procedures are used to monitor the progress of students with academic problems.
+The objective of our curriculum is to provide a rigorous curriculum which continues to progress and evolve with the changing demands of our society.
+This past school year we were awarded the A+ College and Career Readiness grant to help us bolster our existing AP program.
+This grant allowed our English, Math, and Science teachers to attend invaluable training this summer (Laying the Foundation and APSI). to monitor the progress of students with academic problems.
 If necessary, students may be placed in tutoring, intervention programs, or Credit Recovery.
 Technology instruction is a focus in grades 3-8.
 Career Technical classes are available on campus and at the Blount County Career Tech Center.
 Numerous electives are offered in the arts and in physical education.
 Students with special needs are served by resource classes with special education or ELL teachers.
 Honors and AP classes are available on our high school campus or through distance learning.
 Juniors and seniors may participate in dual enrollment.
 These classes and programs are designed to meet the needs of all our students.
-In 2014-2015, we were awarded the A+College Ready grant to help us bolster our existing AP program.
-This 3 year grant program allowed our English, Math, Science and Social Studies teachers to participate in invaluable training (LTF & APSI).